Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 kubectl apply -f ./level3-envoy-config.yaml
 ```

-Reviewing the pods will show a new pod from envoy pod running on the node.
+When you review the pods, you see a new Envoy pod running on the node.

 ![Screenshot showing Envoy pod running on Level 3 node](./images/envoy-pod.png)

-Review the Core DNS config map.
+Review the CoreDNS config map.

 ```bash
 cat level3-coredns-config.yaml
 ```

-This is a Kubernetes ConfigMap that will be applied to the kube-system namespace and called coredns-custom
+This Kubernetes ConfigMap is applied to the kube-system namespace and is called coredns-custom.

 ![Screenshot of CoreDNS custom ConfigMap YAML for Level 3](./images/coredns-configmap.png)

-Domain requests for domain resolution on port 53 that are not wildcard domains will resolve the specific host to the parent address (192.168.104.10).
+Domain requests for resolution on port 53 that aren't wildcard domains resolve the specific host to the parent address (192.168.104.10).

 ![Screenshot of CoreDNS config for non-wildcard domain resolution to parent address](./images/coredns-nonwildcard-parent-resolution.png)